shaoyuhlq/HuangLinqing0228.github.io/_pages/about.md

 =====
 I’m a Research Assistant Professor (Master’s Advisor) in School of Electronic Information and Electrical Engineering (SEIEE) at Shanghai Jiao Tong University (SJTU).

 I’m actively looking for a few undergrad students to work together.
-Please feel free to drop me an email with your CV if you have interests!
+Please feel free to drop me an email with your CV if you are interested!

 Personal homepage in Chinese：[https://infosec.sjtu.edu.cn/DirectoryDetail.aspx?id=185](https://infosec.sjtu.edu.cn/DirectoryDetail.aspx?id=185)